robin-rpr/calos/doc/faq.rst

 * We recommend simply using the :code:`--join` family of arguments to :code:`clearly run`.
 This puts a group of :code:`clearly run` peers in the same namespaces; then, the system calls work.
-See the :doc:`clearly run` man page for details.
+See the :code:`clearly run` man page for details.

 * You can also sometimes turn off single-copy.
 For example, for :code:`vader`,